scottkildall/NeoPixel-Samples/README.md

 *Changes*: try changing the delay value or the brightDirection variable

-(4) **neopixel_3color**: this will adjust the brightness levels of the NeoPixels, showing how we use math functions to control timing.
-Also, we introduce the concept of the preprocessor macro and the serial monitor output.

-*Try*: going to Tools->Serial Monitor to see the output of the brightness levels

-Also the button down will still turn off the entire strip
+(5) **neopixel_3color**: this will produce 3 bands of color on the NeoPixel

+*Changes*: try changing the 3 color values. why is this code "crude" in its form. is there a better way to accomplish this?

+(6) **neopixel_moving1**: this will cycle through the 3 colors

+*Try*: pressing the button, notice how there is a slow response — this is because we are getting locked into the delay loop

-*Changes*: try changing the delay value or the brightDirection variable
+*Changes*: try changing the delay time for a faster effect